 HOW IT’S DONE

 Day one: In a large glass bowl, add the grains, seeds, coriander, fennel, sourdough starter, water, apple sweetener and BBQ and give it a good stir to combine all the ingredients.
 You should have a watery mixture.
 That is exactly what you want as all the grains need the water to soak in.
-Cover with kitchen foil and leave to soak for at least 8 hours.
+Cover with kitchen foil or a wet cloth and leave to soak for at least 8 hours.
 We like to do this in the evening, as it makes the waiting easier and you can continue the next morning.

 Day two: Stir your mixture once, then gently add the flour and salt.
 Stir until well combined.
 The mixture will now be a lot firmer and quite sticky.
 Cover again and give a 2 hour rest.

 After the two hours have passed, oil a bread tin that can hold 400g.
-Fill your dough in the tin, cover and again, give it two hours rest and rise.
+Fill your dough in the tin, cover and again, give it two hours to rest and rise.
 Don’t worry if it only rises a little.

 Preheat your oven to 180 °C and pop your bread in.
 Bake for about 60 minutes.
-Take out of the oven and once cooled down a bit take the bread out of the tin onto a rack to cool.
+Take out of the oven and once cooled down a bit tip the bread out of the tin onto a rack to cool.